Descanonge/tomate/doc/source/tutorial.rst

 A database needs a few objects to be functionnal, namely coordinates, a vi, and filegroups.
 Creating these can be a bit daunting.
-The constructor module provides ways to create a data object, and do a couple of additional checks.
+The constructor module provides ways to create a data object, and do a couple of additional checks that ease the creation of a database.

-This page will break down a typical database creation script.
+This page will break down a typical database creation script, and present the main features of the package.

 Coordinates
 -----------

-First we will define the coordinates that we will encounter in out database.
+First we will define the coordinates that we will encounter in our database.
 Here we use a simple :class:`Coord<data_loader.Coord>` for the latitude and longitude, and :class:`Time<data_loader.Time>` for the time as this will provide useful functionalities for working with dates.